leartgjoni/laravel-thumbnail/readme.md

 # Laravel Thumbnail

-Laravel Package to resize images on the fly with cache functionalities
+Laravel Package to resize images on the fly with cache functionalities. <br/><br/>
+Using Thumbnail facade you will get resized images' paths on the fly.
+If an image resizing with same dimensions has been already requested before, the package will return the cached image from the previous request.
+Cached images are stored in "thumbs" folder inside your images root path.

 ## Installation

-    1. composer require lersoft/laravel-thumbnail
+    1. composer require lersoft/laravel-thumbnail dev-master
     2. in config/app.php add in providers: Lersoft\LaravelThumbnail\LaravelThumbnailServiceProvider::class
     3. in config/app.php add in aliases: 'Thumbnail' => Lersoft\LaravelThumbnail\Facades\LaravelThumbnail::class
     4. php artisan vendor:publish --tag=config